kivanc57/quita_mini/README.md

-# Quita Mini
+# QUITA Mini

-Quita Mini is a text analysis tool that calculates various linguistic metrics from text data.
+QUITA Mini is a text analysis tool that calculates various linguistic metrics from text data.
 It processes a collection of text files, calculates metrics like Type-Token Ratio (TTR), entropy, average token lengths, hapax legomena percentages, and other related linguistic statistics, and outputs the results in an Excel file.

 ## Features